 AIV provides legislative and regulatory advocacy and representation at the state and federal levels, news and information, education, service and benefit discounts, networking, and other member services.

 More than any other business association, AIV understands the economic importance of manufacturing, which not only provides the best wages, benefits, and opportunities for working Vermonters, but also the greatest support for other economic sectors.

-For nearly 100 years, our lobbying, benefits, and services have reflected this fundamental understanding.
+For now more than 100 years, our lobbying, benefits, and services have reflected this fundamental understanding.
 That is why so many manufacturers and other businesses and organizations are members of AIV.

 To learn more about AIV and the leadership, information, engagement, and benefits we provide that make up the value of membership, go to JOIN AIV.

 The mission of this association is to serve as an advocate for the industrial and business community in the formulation of public policy that protects and enhances Vermont's private enterprise economy.